-Smart contracts enable users to write executable code that encodes business logic and runs on a blockchain or other type of decentralized ledger.
+Smart contracts let users write executable code that encodes business logic and runs on a blockchain or other type of decentralized ledger.
 Depending on your goals, there are many ways to use smart contract platforms to push these powerful apps into production.

 "Smart contract platforms are decentralized systems that enable self-executing contracts on a blockchain," said Sanjiv Maewall, CTO of blockchain and digital assets at Deloitte Consulting.
 These platforms support secure, transparent and tamper-proof execution of predefined conditions, according to Maewall, which makes them ideal for trustless applications such as finance, supply chain management and voting systems.